Chart Color Schemes

 The level of residential development activity in Huntingdale - Southern River was found to be higher than 90% of real estate markets across the country

-Huntingdale-Southern River averaged approximately 240 new dwelling approvals annually between FY-21 and FY-25.
-A total of 1,204 homes were approved during this period, with an additional 104 approved in FY-26 to date.
-On average, around three people moved into the area for each dwelling built over these five financial years.
+Huntingdale-Southern River averaged approximately 240 new dwelling approvals annually between FY-21 and FY-25, with a total of 1,204 homes approved during this period.
+In the current financial year FY-26130 dwellings have been approved so far.
+This results in an average of three people moving to the area for each dwelling built over the past five years, indicating that demand significantly outpaces supply, which typically influences prices and competition among buyers.

 Frequently Asked Questions - Development